platipodium/tame/doc/joss/paper.md

 ---
-title: "OxyPOM and DiaMO: simple FABM models for dissolved oxygen and biogeochemistry"
+title: "The Trait-based Adaptive Ecosystem Model (TAME): a numerically efficient and biologically rich suite of ecological and biogeochemical models"
 tags:
     - FABM
     - Biogeochemistry